Digging Out of the Pit of Guilty Motherhood

 I experience guilt on many levels in my motherhood.
 I feel guilty when my house isn’t clean, organized, or I don’t have the energy to design all these glorious organizing tools.
 I feel like a failure when I don’t spend enough quality time with my children or waste too much time on my phone or computer browsing.
 I feel guilty when we don’t do family devotions as if my children’s salvation was all dependent upon me.
 I feel like a terrible homemaker when I don’t get anything done on my to-do list.
 So in response to my guilt, I get frustrated and the cycle continues.
 It’s a dangerous pit of self-pity that destroys my joy.

-The only means through which we can find deliverance out of this battlefield of guilt, condemnation, and anger is through the power of the gospel.
+The only means through which we can find deliverance out of this battlefield of guilt, condemnation, and anger is through the power and truth of the gospel.
 The only lasting freedom can come through acknowledging what Christ has done on my behalf.

 We have to steep ourselves in the power of the gospel.
 We have to soak it in.

 I have to remind myself that there is no condemnation for those who are in Christ Jesus (Romans 8:1).
 Yes, you and I will surely fail.
 But we have a glorious Savior who bore our condemnation.
 He bore our guilt.
 It was nailed to the cross.
 So in our failure, we can have hope.
 Christ Jesus has replaced our sinful record with His perfect righteous record.

 As Elyse Fitzpatrick, in her book, Because He Loves Me, says, “When you are tempted to slide down into a miry pit of self-condemnation, you can remember Jesus’ sinless life and the perfect record that is now yours.
 Yes, it’s true that you sin heinously and consistently, but you have a perfect record before God, the only one who opinion really matters.”